Support for families of complexly poorly children

 We offer a range of wellbeing and holistic support sessions throughout the year, including reiki, yoga and meditation.
 These all help families to relax and recharge.

-We also offer practical advice from trusted professionals and solicitor such as help navigating the social welfare system.
+We also offer practical advice from trusted professionals and solicitors such as help navigating the social welfare system.
 This includes offering advice on benefits and legal advice.

 Who we support

 We support parents, siblings and the poorly child

-Our criteria for taking new referrals are that the child must be aged between 0-25 years old and has been diagnosed with a life-limiting condition according to NICE Guidelines:
+Our criteria for taking new referrals are that the child must be below the age of 18 and have been diagnosed with a life-threatening or shortening condition according to NICE Guidelines:

 Life threatening conditions for which curative treatment may be feasible but can fail (E.g. cancer, irreversible organ failures of heart, liver, kidneys).

-Conditions where premature death is inevitable.
-(E.g. cystic fibrosis)
+Conditions where premature death is inevitable (E.g. cystic fibrosis, Duchenne muscular dystrophy).

-Progressive conditions without curative treatment options.
-(E.g. Batten disease, mucopolysaccaridoses, muscular dystrophy.)
+Progressive conditions without curative treatment options (E.g. Batten disease, mucopolysaccharidoses).

-Irreversible but non-progressive conditions causing severe disability leading to susceptibility to health complications and likelihood of premature death. (e.g. multiple disabilities such as brain or spinal cord injury.)
+Irreversible but non-progressive conditions causing severe disability leading to susceptibility to health (E.g. Severe cerebral palsy, multiple disabilities such as following brain or spinal cord injury).